odinokland/constant-music/README.md

 ## Dependencies

-This mod requires the [Architectuary API](https://modrinth.com/mod/architectury-api) mod and if you are using the Fabric mod loader, the [Fabric API](https://modrinth.com/mod/fabric-api) mod.
+This mod requires the [Fabric API](https://modrinth.com/mod/fabric-api) mod if you are using the Fabric mod loader.
 <!-- modrinth_exclude.start -->
 ## License